 You may apply using either the MICA Online Application or the Common Application (for Fall 2017).
 Please select one option to complete your application process.
 The application fee is $70 total ($60 application fee; $10 portfolio submission fee).

 If you are unable to use either of these applications, please contact the Office of Undergraduate Admission at 410-225-2222 or email@example.com.

 The portfolio should be a selection of recent artwork that represents your artistic interests and demonstrates your technical skills and ability.
 You should include examples of artwork that reflect the full range of your ideas, interests, experience and abilities in the arts to date.

 Applicants must submit a portfolio of 12-20 pieces of artwork.
 Please follow the instructions provided in either the Common App or MICA Online Application to upload your portfolio submission.

 - International transfer applicants should follow the instructions under Application Procedures for Transfer Applicants.

-Choose one of the topics listed on the application form, write an essay (250 word minimum), and attach it to your application.
+Choose one of the writing prompts listed on both the Common App and MICA Online Application forms and write an essay (250 word minimum).

-Compile a list of activities, interests, and honors as explained on the application form, and attach it to your application.
+Compile a list of activities, interests, and honors as explained on both the Common App and MICA Online Application forms.